Muhammad-Qasim-Raza/Muhammad-Qasim-Raza/README.md

 ## About Me

-Hello!
-I'm Muhammad Qasim Raza, a passionate and dedicated student pursuing a Bachelor's degree in Software Engineering at Sindh Madrasa-tul-Islam University, City Campus, Karachi.
-I'm currently in my third year, or 6th semester, of the program.
+Hello, I'm Muhammad Qasim Raza, a dedicated student pursuing a Bachelor's degree in Software Engineering at Sindh Madrasa-tul-Islam University, City Campus, Karachi.
+Currently in my third year (6th semester), I am deeply committed to honing my skills in software development.

-I recently completed the MERN Stack Development program at "Bano Qabil Institute," where I earned a well-deserved certificate.
-During this course, I gained valuable expertise in building full-stack web applications using MongoDB, ExpressJS, ReactJS, and NodeJS, which are fundamental technologies in the web development field.
+I recently completed the MERN Stack Development program at "Bano Qabil Institute," achieving a well-earned certification.
+This intensive course equipped me with expertise in building full-stack web applications using MongoDB, ExpressJS, ReactJS, and NodeJS—vital technologies in the web development landscape.

 ## Education